-Voluntary reporting systems are confidential to the extent permitted by law, which protects the reporter from being identified to the extent permitted under law.
+Voluntary reporting systems are confidential, which protects the reporter from being identified.
 The reporter's identity is only known to the system's gatekeepers, in order to allow for follow-up action.

 Voluntary safety reports are archived and de-identified once any necessary follow-up actions are taken.
 Deidentified reports can support future trending analyses to track the effectiveness of risk mitigation and to identify emerging hazards.